sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 ### What is your area of expertise?

-When asked about your expertise, expect the interviewer to dig deeper into the topic to discover if you're truly a specialist in this area.
-Sometimes the team or company may have an individual who can interview you who also specializes in that area.
+When asked about your expertise, expect the interviewer to dig deeper into the topic to discover if you're a specialist in this area.
+Sometimes the team or company may have an individual who can interview you who specializes in that area.
 In short, if you claim to specialize in a topic, prepare for an in-depth evaluation.

 If you have additional questions, feel free to submit a pull request.